bormaxi8080/bormaxi8080/README.md

-Hi all, I am @bormaxi8080, aka Maxim Marshak, OSINT enthusiast, software developer and technical hiring specialist.
+Hi all, I am @bormaxi8080, aka Maxim Marshak, OSINT enthusiast, white hacker, software developer and technical communications specialist.

 I develop and investigate People, Companies and Incidents Data on Python, Ruby, JS, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.

+I focused on collecting various data about individuals, companies, structures and incidents and develop OSINT solutions related to this topic, as well as a variety of parsers, scrapers, systems for comparing and analyzing poorly structured data.
+I have extensive experience in hiring in the IT and periodically act as a communicator in various technical communities, and actively participate in open source development.

-Sometimes I hire targeted for positions in IT level from middle+, with relocation outside russia, write about hiring, HR Tech, development and participate in various professional communities.
+Previously I acted as head hunter targeted for positions in IT level from middle+, with relocation outside russia, write about hiring, HR Tech, development and participate in various professional communities.

-### Main projects:
+### Projects Examples:

 - [bormaxi8080 OSINT Timeline](https://github.com/bormaxi8080/osint-timeline) weekly newseletter with collection of tools, services and investigations.